harishh2h/Crypt-Box/README.md

 Required :

-You install these with pip install command
+You install these with `pip install`

-1.kivy
-2.kivyMD
+* kivy
+* kivyMD
-3.plyer [I used it for opening files with Windows explorer you can with kivy also] 4.pyAesCrypt [For Encrypting and Decrypting files]
+* plyer [I used it for opening files with Windows explorer you can with kivy also]
+* pyAesCrypt [For Encrypting and Decrypting files]

+I'm a beginner and this is my first Python project so the code is :p